 Captain Morrison continues to improve and advance the fleet of vessels by having “Tiger Lady” and “Miss Munising” built.
 The 61 foot “Miss Munising” was capable of carrying 102 passengers.

-The boat “Miners Castle” was purchased and the new Pictured Rocks Cruises partnership was established.
+The 68-foot tour-boat “Miners Castle” was purchased, and the new Pictured Rocks Cruises partnership was established.

-The fleet increases again with the building of the “Miss Superior”.
+The fleet increased again with the building of the “Miss Superior”, a 68-foot tour-boat, very similar to the "Miner's Castle."

-The “Grand Island” boat was build by Schwartz Marine and began operation on tours.
+The “Grand Island,” another 68-foot monohull tour-boat was purpose-built by Schwartz Marine and began operating tours.

 Pictured Rocks Cruises, LLC became an authorized concesionaire of the National Park Service to provide interpretive programming on cruises.